informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 similar to: `return state.getTime() + " " + state.getPoints() + " " + state.getLives() +
 System.lineSeparator() + String.join(System.lineSeparator(), state.getGameObjectStrings())`

-[^11]: One possible solution is as follows:  first, pass a `BufferedReader` to the `FileGameConfiguration` class instead of a file name, as discussed in a previous footnote (perhaps also changing the name of the `FileGameConfiguration` class since it is no longer restricted to handling data from files); second, define code to
+[^11]: One possible solution is to turn the non-stream source into a stream as follows:  first, pass a `BufferedReader` to the `FileGameConfiguration` class instead of a file name, as discussed in a previous footnote (perhaps also changing the name of the `FileGameConfiguration` class since it is no longer restricted to handling data from files); second, define code to